 The first area is the project scope.
 Big projects often need bigger teams and require a variety of roles if different tech stacks are needed.
 There are times when you need to hire separate roles for separate fields of expertise, but that can be unnecessary in some cases.
-For example, if you have a senior developer who has experience with database and frontend development, but working with database is just an occasional occurrence, then you can have that developer split his/her attention between frontend development and handling SQL queries.
+For example, if you have a senior developer who has experience with database and front-end development, working with a database is just an occasional occurrence.
+You can have that developer split his/her attention between front-end development and handling SQL queries.
 Otherwise, hiring two people for two separate roles is a better choice.

 The Nature of The Team

 Understanding the requirements of our project will give you an estimation of your team size, but understanding the leadership of a team will give you a tactical insight because different leadership styles suit different team sizes.
 For example, managers who lead with an autocratic style tend to work best with bigger teams, while s small team of highly motivated talents often prefers to be led by a democratic manager.

 The takeaway is different managers have different preferences with regard to the team size they want to work with, so if you have already got a manager in mind, let them pick a team size based on their strengths.

 Software development models also play a role here.
 Teams who employ agile methodologies tend to perform best when they have between 5 to 11 members.
 If the team size goes beyond that, the flexibility of the model can be detrimental to the project.
 On the other hand, waterfall approaches can accommodate both small and big teams, as the structure can keep things organized.

 There are various tools that can help you build, organize, and manage your team.
 Serverless services and communication apps allow you to even have developers from different locations across the world working on the same project.
 Furthermore, repetitive tasks that used to require dedicated developers can now be automated.
 Thanks to all of these technological resources, you can have smaller levels with higher levels of productivity.